 The proposed typology aims to create a space that will be socially inclusive, culturally appropriate, vibrant to support the local economy, and have physical attributes to positively impact the local environment while increasing climate resilience.
-The project will address the need to prepare and adapt local communities to flood hazards, it will focus on five key elements to achieve a successful public space typology: water, energy, materials, social, and green.
-Water management and harvesting, food production, processing and storage, waste management and biodiversity enhancement will be by-product of the interventions related to each of these elements.
-The resulting public space network will be realised with dispersed low-tech design intervention built-in the day-to-day practices of local government and citizens (some examples provided in figure 08).
-This approach aims to promote social inclusion and diversity by enhancing activities that target people from different genders, ages and ethnicities.
-High impact low cost interventions across two public space sites will foster an integrated and Water Smart approach to flood adaptation.
-The new public space typology will provide Samarinda with tangible adaptation strategies and tools including:
+The project will focus on five key elements to achieve a successful public space typology: water, energy, materials, social and green.
+Water management and harvesting, food production, processing and storage, waste management and biodiversity enhancement will be product of the interventions related to each of these elements.
+The resulting public space network will aim to promote social inclusion and diversity by enhancing activities that target people from different genders, ages and ethnicities.